-Council maintains a conservative loan portfolio at the current point in time, however with low interest rates and an ambitious capital works program, Council will need to leverage more funding to assist with funding long term inter-generational assets.
+Council has maintained a conservative loan portfolio to the current point in time, however with low interest rates and an ambitious capital works program, Council will need to leverage more funding to assist with funding long term inter-generational assets.
+Council has prepared a borrowing program for the next 10 years, however this will be reviewed each year in line with this plan as estimated values and assumptions are updated.